Crockpot Chicken Bowls

 How do I store leftovers?

-Store any leftovers in airtight containers in the refrigerator for up to 3-4 days.
-Ensure to reheat thoroughly before consuming.
+Easy—just pop any leftovers in airtight containers in the fridge for up to 3-4 days.
+Reheat well before diving back in!

 Conclusion